20 Enterprising Facts About Star Trek

 7. WILLIAM SHATNER AND LEONARD NIMOY BOTH GOT TINNITUS ON SET.

 After an explosion on the set of one of the Star Trek films, both stars developed tinnitus, a ringing or buzzing in the ears than is often permanent and can be debilitating for some sufferers.
 After seeking help all across the country, Shatner learned to deal with it through habituation by wearing a hearing device for a time that produced white noise to help him cope.
 He has helped others as well.
-"I’ve talked people down from suicide," Shatner told me earlier this year in an interview for The Aquarian.
+"I’ve talked people down from suicide," Shatner told me in an interview for The Aquarian.
 "A famous musician got a hold of me cold.
 I didn’t know him.
 He knew I got it because I was the official spokesman for tinnitus at one period, and I talked him down and encouraged him to do habituation, you know, the white sound, because when I was asked when I first got it how it affected my life from 1 to 10, it was 9 1/2.
 Now I don’t hear it except when you and I are talking about it."

 8. A LOT OF STAR TREK TECHNOLOGY BECAME REALITY.